EM-MAF-NSW-DCCEEW/BiodiversityTools/README.md

 - GDAL version >= 3.5 (earlier versions may work.
 See https://gdal.org/en/stable/development/cmake.html)
 - CUDA Toolkit version >= 11.8 (earlier versions may work)

 Biodiversity Tools is implementing a CMake build system.
-With the CMake build system you should be able to compile and install Biodiversity Tools on any platform.
+With the CMake build system you should be able to compile Biodiversity Tools on different platforms.
 After unpacking or cloning the source repository. step into the source tree:
 ```
 cd BiodiversityTools